Prelims Cracker

 • Regional Cooperation: Strengthen regional mechanisms like SAARC and BIMSTEC to foster greater cooperation and reduce the influence of external powers.

-• Economic and Developmental Support: Continue providing economic aid and development assistance to stabilize economies in the region and counterbalance the influence of other powers, particularly China.
+• Developmental Support: Continue providing economic aid and development assistance to stabilize economies in the region and counterbalance the influence of other powers, particularly China.

 • Security Cooperation: Enhance security ties with neighboring countries to address common challenges such as terrorism, border security, and maritime security.